entando/entando-docs/vuepress/docs/next/tutorials/curate/ms-private-images.md

 ## Tutorial
 The first step demonstrates how to create a Secret for Docker Hub.
 See the [corresponding Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry) for other options.

+>Note: The host machine can communicate with Kubernetes directly using the [ent CLI](../getting-started/entando-cli.md) and `ent kubectl`.
+Use `sudo kubectl` when sending a command from within the VM.

 **1. Create the secret**
 Supply the following parameters:
 * The name of the new Secret, e.g. `my-docker-secret`
 * The URL to your registry server.
 For Docker Hub, this is currently `https://registry.hub.docker.com/`.
-* Your Docker Hub username, password, and email.
+* Your Docker Hub username, password, and email
 * The Entando namespace, e.g. `entando` for a quickstart environment

 ``` sh